aptech/docs/docs/delcols.rst

 .. function:: x_trim = delcols(x, c_idx)

     :param x:
-    :type x: Input matrix
+    :type x: Matrix or dataframe

     :param c_idx: index of columns to remove from *x*.
+These may be integers or variable names of a dataframe.
         Negative integers will start from the back.
 For example, -1 will indicate to remove the final column of *x*.
-    :type c_idx: Scalar or vector
+    :type c_idx: Scalar, string or vector

     :return x_trim: equal to input *x* without columns specified by input *c_idx*.
 If no columns remain, *x_trim* will be